 If television is currently enjoying a second golden age, then cinema seems to be entering one of pewter.

-Burdened with an unwieldy title, and carrying at least one definite article too many, Pudsey the Dog: The Movie sounds like an Alan Partridge pitch (Rise of the Planet of the Great British Bake-Off?
-Inner City Sumo?
+Burdened with an unwieldy title, and carrying at least one definite article too many, Pudsey the Dog: The Movie sounds like an Alan Partridge pitch (Inner City Sumo?
 Monkey Tennis?).
 The end result is about as successful as the title would suggest.
 Jessica Hynes has all-but-squandered the promise of her early career, and I can but hope that this will mark the future low point on her increasingly-ropey resumé.
 It is particularly disheartening to see the once-revered John Sessions essentially reduced to dancing for coins.
 Sitting through Pudsy the Dog: The Movie feels like stepping in something warm and steaming.
 Avoid.